 - Carbide, the undefeated warrior who needed dethroning.
 (Carbide won every battle it entered in Season 9)

 - Eruption, the tactical, cunning outsider.
-(Michael Oates aimed to win through driving skill with the minimum damage necessary, in the vein of Season 2’s Cassius)
+(Michael Oates aimed to win through driving skill and cause minimal damage, in the vein of Season 2’s Cassius)

 - Aftershock, the persistent, lovable underdog.